New Faces of an Ancient People

 - Head Male Dancer: TBD

 - Head Female Dancer: TBD

 Call for Volunteers

-The 2013 Powwow Committee is looking for volunteers now to assist with the logistical aspects of the powwow.
+The 2014 Powwow Committee is looking for volunteers now to assist with the logistical aspects of the powwow.
 Volunteers are needed for Powwow Set-Up, work in the American Indian Kitchen, Errands/Supplies/Facilities, Take-Down, and various other duties.
-This year we are asking volunteers to spend time with use in four (4) or eight (8) hour blocks of time.
+We are asking volunteers to spend time with use in four (4) or eight (8) hour blocks of time.
 Please consider taking advantage of this unique opportunity to volunteer to share your time with American Indian cultures.

 Thanks for considering sharing your time with the American Indian Powwow.